gcallah/BookReviews/salter.md

 possibility that they are "secretly in partnership; the quarrel they keep up in public is very much of a put-up job; and that the way in which they perpetually play into each other's hands is not an everlasting coincidence (92-93)

-"It never seems to strike these people, that the lesson of lice in the slums of the wrongness of slums, not the wrongness of hair."
+"It never seems to strike these people, that the lesson of lice in the slums is the wrongness of slums, not the wrongness of hair."
 (93)